 - HTTP/2 and HTTP/3 support - Both protocols are enabled automatically, which improves load times for visitors on modern browsers.

-- Argo Smart Routing – Traffic is routed through Cloudflare’s optimised network paths rather than the public internet.
+- Argo Smart Routing - Traffic is routed through Cloudflare’s optimised network paths rather than the public internet, reducing latency for visitors who are geographically far from Kinsta’s data centers.

 All of this is included in every Kinsta plan at no extra cost.